ChenPaulYu/djtransgan-icassp2022/index.md

 ### Audio Samples

 <hr>
-We include 8 groups (A–-H) of paired tracks from the testing set and each transition type we include 2 groups of paired tracks.
+We include 8 groups (A–H) of paired tracks from the testing set, and for each transition type, we include 2 groups of paired tracks.
 Furthermore, we create 5 mixes in each row by the following approaches with the same paired tracks.
 <hr>

 1. `Sum`    : transitions created by summation of two tracks without any effects